 The Metering Owner will provide reasonable technical information relating to the GMS and a copy of its planned maintenance schedules.
-(GTAC Schedule 5 s4.4 and Schedule 6 s4.4)
+(GTAC Schedule 5 s4.3 and Schedule 6 s4.3)

-Calorific value determination devices (CVDDs) to be tested at least every 6 months
+Gas chromatographs to be tested at least every 6 months

-Each CVDD will be programmed to auto-calibrate at least weekly and CV determination will be verified by a calibration laboratory at intervals of no more than 6 months.
+Each gas chromatograph to auto-calibrate at least weekly and CV determination will be verified by a calibration laboratory at intervals of no more than 6 months.
 (Metering Requirements, p 16, and BS 1775 s11.5)